Caterpillar Dealers host graduation dinner for 2022 CAT graduates

 Students applying for this program must be accepted by South Georgia Technical College or another cooperating college, meet specific dealership requirements that include placement tests and completion of a portfolio before final acceptance.

 The Caterpillar dealers who support the Think Big About Your Future program at South Georgia Technical College include: Ring Power Corporation of St. Augustine, FL; Thompson Machinery of LaVergne, TN; Thompson Tractor of Birmingham, AL; Yancey Brothers Company of Austell, GA; Stowers Machinery of Knoxville, TN; and Puckett Machinery Company of Flowood, Mississippi.

-For more information on how to enroll in the Caterpillar Think Big Program or the Electric Power Generation program, contact Raymond Holt at SGTC at 229-931-2809 or firstname.lastname@example.org or your local Caterpillar Dealers or go online at www.CAT.com/thinkbig or www.southgatech.edu.
-Donald Rountree, email@example.com, and Keith McCorkle, firstname.lastname@example.org, are the Heavy Equipment Technology Instructors for South Georgia Technical College.
+For more information on how to enroll in the Caterpillar Think Big Program or the Electric Power Generation program, contact a local Caterpillar Dealer or go online at www.CAT.com/thinkbig or www.southgatech.edu.
+Kyle Hartsfield, email@example.com, Donald Rountree, firstname.lastname@example.org, and Keith McCorkle, email@example.com, are the Heavy Equipment Technology Instructors for South Georgia Technical College.